GiannisClipper/diaries/README.md

 ## Lambda functions

-This is the back-end.
-It supports all the stantard CRUD operations to manipulate data in a MongoDB database, as well as complex retrieve operations -using the aggregation framework of MongoDB- to produce data reports.
+The code here has the role of the back-end.
+It supports all the stantard CRUD operations to manipulate data in a MongoDB database, as well as complex queries using the aggregation framework of MongoDB to produce data reports.
 It provides the following API endpoints:

-.../users (POST method to create a new user)
+.../users (with POST method creates a new user) .../signin (with PUT method ...),
+    settings: 'settings',
+    backup: `backup`,

+    diaries: 'diaries',
+    entries: 'entries',
+    payment_funds: 'payment_funds',
+    payment_genres: 'payment_genres',
+    workout_equips: 'workout_equips',
+    workout_genres: 'workout_genres',
+    reports: 'reports',